-The following 3 aspects are required for the pilot to make proper Judgment & Decision:
+The following 3 aspects are required for the pilot to make proper Judgment & Decision :

-- 1. For CAT 3 operations there is no much provision for a manual landing.
-Results from extensive human research, simulator and actual flight tests have exhibited that a pilot requires about ONE second for an assessment upon establishing first visual contact with the related segment of the runway lights / markings, in order to make proper judgment as the [AA /LS] would perform an Auto-land { Fail Operational [AA /LS] }.
-Hence the pilot must achieve visual contact with the visual reference required by about 10 ft. prior to arriving at DH. - 2.
-In addition to the ONE seconds prior to DH sighting of the VRR as explained in para 1, it is also an established fact that a pilot in requirement to natural human senses, would also require to have, at least 3 light / marking segments in view for the purpose of "Correct Orientation Perspective".
+1. Results from extensive human research, simulator and actual flight tests have exhibited that a pilot requires about three seconds for "recognition & identification" upon establishing first visual contact with the related segment of the PALS, associated runway lights / markings, in order to make proper judgment.

+Hence the pilot must achieve visual contact with the required visual reference by about 30 ft. prior to arriving at the DH.

+2. In addition to the 3 seconds prior to DH sighting of the VRR as explained in para 1, it is also an established fact that a pilot in requirement to natural human senses, would also require to have, at least 3 light / marking segments in view for the purpose of "Correct Orientation Perspective".